usnistgov/mfgkb/README.md

 # Manufacturing Knowledge Base

-This project provides a framework to support collaboration among manufacturers to identify problem areas and pool solutions and best practices.
+This project provides a [Framework](Framework.xlsx) to support collaboration among manufacturers to identify problem areas and pool solutions and best practices.
 For more information, see the [Background](Background.md).

 ## Note to Reviewers